faizanqaxi/Web-Application-Reactjs/README.md

 # Web-Application-with-Reactjs

-* Developed a Client Side web application for a restaurant using React
+* Developed a Client Side Web Application for a restaurant using React
 * Used React Router, React Forms, Fetch, Client Server Communication, Redux, React Animations Redux Thunk and more

 First download and install yarn.